Submitting Certificates of Veterinary Inspection (CVIs) for Dogs

 When a CVI Should Not Be Submitted

-If a dog is entering California for any reason other than transfer of ownership, for example, traveling with its owner, moving with its family, or staying in the state temporarily, a CVI does not need to be submitted to CDFA.
+If a dog is entering California for any reason other than transfer of ownership (for example, traveling or moving with its owner or staying in California temporarily), a CVI does not need to be submitted to CDFA.

 How to Submit a CVI

-An electrionic Certificate of Veterinary Inspection (eCVI) can be submitted by your dog's veterinarian.
+An electronic Certificate of Veterinary Inspection (eCVI) can be submitted by your dog's veterinarian.

 Send an Email Attachment